 Vaping To Help Treat Acne: Yes, No, Maybe

 The connection between acne breakouts or flare-ups and vaping (smoking using an electronic cigarette) is just not clear.
-Some say their acne went away completely after they started vaping while still other say they got acne even though they had never had it before.
+Some say their acne went away completely after they started vaping while still others say they got acne even though they had never had it before.
 The only clear answer is that smoking does affect and worsen acne and trying to quit is better than nothing at all.

 Though that is true, it’s worth looking at vaping as a contributing factor, or not, in acne sufferers.
 This particular report is based on answers from people who previously smoked and are now vaping in order to put down the tobacco and all the harmful chemicals found in cigarettes.
 Many people have begun vaping “just to do it” or because “their friends do”, and this is not about those vapers.

 Smoking is a definite antagonist in the cycle of acne.
-Introducing chemicals such as arsenic and formaldehyde to the body sends into a frenzy to get rid of it.
+Introducing chemicals such as arsenic and formaldehyde to the body sends it into a frenzy to get rid of it.
 Most often, we see that expulsion manifest on the skin.
 From yellow, leathery skin, to pimples and cysts, the body will get the toxins as far away from vital organs as possible.